 Every developer wants to write the best applications possible.
 But that’s hard to do when you’re spending valuable time managing your IT infrastructure.
 With cloud computing and cloud architectures, you can outsource these tasks to specialists who ensure you have secure, available, resilient compute and storage precisely at the minute you need it.
 With cloud computing, your infrastructure just works, and you can get back to writing great code.

 This article will cover the fundamentals of Cloud Architecture and show how MongoDB Atlas, MongoDB’s Data-as-a-Service platform, harnesses cloud architectures to boost productivity, availability and reliability.
-We will also explain how MongoDB Realm can become a key part of such an architecture.
+We will also explain how Atlas App Services can become a key part of such an architecture.

 Table of Contents